octodemo/codespaces-react-raffertyuy/README.md

 - The uses different components for different parts (e.g. AddTask, TaskList, TaskItem)
 ```

+Follow up prompts could be like
+**Index.css**
+- `Use light theme`
+- `Background is light blue`
+- `Create a class "complete-button" with green background.`
+- `Create a class "delete-button" with red background.`

+**App.jsx**
+- Add a "complete all" button that completes all tasks.
+Use the "complete-button" class
+- Add a "delete completed" button that deletes all completed tasks.
+Use the "delete-button" class.

+---
 # GitHub Codespaces ♥️ React

 Welcome to your shiny new Codespace running React!
 We've got everything fired up and running for you to explore React.